vertesy/Seurat.utils/FUNCTIONS.md

 - #### `save4umaps.A4()`
 Save 4 umaps on an A4 page.
 - #### `umapNamedClusters()`
-Plot and save umap based on metadata column.
+Plot and save umap based on a metadata column.
 - #### `umapHiLightSel()`
 Highlight a set of cells based on clusterIDs provided.
 - #### `multiFeaturePlot.A4()`